acend/cilium-basics-training/content/en/docs/07/02/_index.md

 In the simple scenario above, it was sufficient to either give tiefighter / xwing full access to deathstar’s API or no access at all.
 But to provide the strongest security (i.e., enforce least-privilege isolation) between microservices, each service that calls deathstar’s API should be limited to making only the set of HTTP requests it requires for legitimate operation.

-For example, consider that the deathstar service exposes some maintenance APIs which should not be called by random empire ships.
+For example, consider that the deathstar service exposes some maintenance APIs that should not be called by random empire ships.
 To see this run:

 ```bash
 kubectl exec tiefighter -- curl -s -XPUT deathstar.default.svc.cluster.local/v1/exhaust-port